RCPU: Rotation-Constrained Error Compensation for Structured Pruning of Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we proposed RCPU, a rotation-constrained error compensation method, for structured pruning of large language models.
-By formulating post-pruning recovery as an Orthogonal Procrustes problem, our approach preserves the geometry of output representations while re-aligning the retained subspace to the original outputs.
-To complement this update, we introduced a variance-aware importance score that preferentially retains columns contributing to principal output directions, thereby enhancing the effectiveness of rotation-constrained compensation.

-Through experiments on LLaMA-7B, we demonstrated that RCPU consistently reduces perplexity and improves task accuracy across pruning ratios, outperforming existing baselines such as WANDA-sp and FLAP.
+By formulating post-pruning recovery as an Orthogonal Procrustes problem, our approach aimed to preserve the geometry of output representations while re-aligning the retained subspace to the original outputs.
+To complement this update, we adopted a variance-aware importance score that preferentially retains columns contributing to principal output directions, thereby enhancing the effectiveness of rotation-constrained compensation.
+Through experiments on Llama-7B and Llama-2-13B, we demonstrated that RCPU improves perplexity and task accuracy across pruning ratios, outperforming existing baselines.
 The improvements were particularly pronounced at higher pruning levels, indicating that geometry-preserving updates become increasingly critical as the retained subspace shrinks.
 Moreover, we showed the method requires no additional architectural changes and only modest computational overhead, making it practically applicable to large-scale deployments.

-Overall, our findings highlight the importance of incorporating geometric constraints into error compensation for pruning.
-We believe that the proposed framework opens up new directions for designing pruning-aware model updates that are both statistically stable and computationally efficient, and it can serve as a foundation for further advances in scalable and reliable model compression.
+Overall, our findings suggest that incorporating geometric constraints into error compensation for pruning can be a promising direction.
+We hope that this framework stimulates further investigation into pruning-aware model updates that balance statistical stability and computational efficiency.